rakeshsonu1989/LSEG-Task/README.md

 # This function process all the xlsx file present in the STOCK_DATA

 This project includes a Python script that performs the following tasks:
-1. **Extracts 30 consecutive data points** from a CSV file containing stock prices, starting from a random timestamp within the file.
+1. **Extracts 30 consecutive data points** from a xlsx file containing stock prices, starting from a random timestamp within the file.
 2. **Calculates the mean** of these 30 data points.
 3. **Identifies outliers** in these 30 data points using Z-scores.
 4. **Calculates deviations** from the mean and determines the percentage deviation over a specified threshold.